Humanitarian response to the Russo-Georgian War: Aid for Georgia

 On August 13, United States President George W. Bush said the U.S. would send humanitarian aid to Georgia.
 On the same day, Czech Republic and its armed forces sent one plane of supplies, mainly blood products, which marked the first time Czech Republic sent blood to a foreign state.
 Australia was readying a humanitarian aid for Georgia.

 On August 14, Estonia sent €250,000 humanitarian aid and medical specialists to Georgia.
 Earlier, Estonia had sent 5,5 tons of medical supplies to Georgia.

 Spokesman for United Nations High Commissioner for Refugees Ron Redmond said that UNHCR had sent 66 metric tons of aid from Dubai to Tbilisi by air and additional deliveries of relief would be sent to Tbilisi and Vladikavkaz.
 According to Redmond, 2000 Georgians had received aid and 40000 could access the supplies, although the situation on the ground made it hard to distribute the relief.
 Benjamin Perks, deputy head of mission of UNICEF in Georgia, said UNICEF was tending to medical, water, and food supplies for internally displaced children near Tbilisi.

 United States Department of State spokesman said that the United States Agency for International Development had allotted $250,000 for emergency aid for Georgia and the U.S. Embassy in Tbilisi had distributed $1.2 million of packages.
 The United States Department of Defense stated that military planes carrying humanitarian deliveries had arrived in Tbilisi.

 Reuters reported on August 15 that supplies were being given away in the town of Gori occupied by Russian forces.
-The United States provided a $1 million grant to the World Food Program to obtain food locally.
+The United States provided a $1 million grant to the World Food Programme to obtain food locally.

 On August 18, a Russian humanitarian aid convoy was also sent to Georgian city of Gori.

 On August 24, the U.S. Navy Destroyer USS McFaul docked at Georgia's Black Sea port Batumi and delivered humanitarian supplies.

 On August 27, Canada's International Co-operation Minister Bev Oda announced an additional $2 million in humanitarian aid for 159,000 displaced people in addition to original $1 million pledged on 12 August.

 On August 28, Lithuanian people sent to Tbilisi 5 tons of humanitarian assistance, the fifth donation by Lithuania.

 In November 2008, Georgian diaspora of Moscow sent $10 thousand donation to the Georgian victims of the war.